fredexed/crypto-repo/README.md

   - The difference between app coins and protocol tokens (Will Warren): https://blog.0xproject.com/the-difference-between-app-coins-and-protocol-tokens-7281a428348c

   - A red ocean for smart contract protocols (Tony Sheng): https://www.tonysheng.com/red-ocean

+  - A deep look into cosmos (Julian Koh): https://medium.com/@juliankoh/a-deep-look-into-cosmos-the-internet-of-blockchains-af3aa1a97a5b

 - Stablecoins: